-In order to check if you qualify for any loan offers, you will be asked to provide information about your academic history, work experience, and what you plan to do with the loan proceeds.
-Any offers you received based on this entered information are contingent on the verification of what you provided and a hard pull of your credit report.
-Checking to see your rates will not impact your credit score.
-If you do decide to apply your credit profile may be impacted as they will do a hard pull.
+To check eligibility, you will be asked to provide information about your academic history, work experience, and what you plan to do with the loan proceeds.
+Any offers you received will be contingent on the verification of what you provided plus an additional hard pull of your credit report.
+Checking to see your rates and eligibility will not impact your credit score.
+If you do decide to apply, your credit profile may be impacted as they will do a hard pull.

 - be at least 18 years old (applicants from Alabama and Nebraska must be at least 19 years old);

-- not have charged-off accounts in the past three years;
+- not have charged-off accounts in the past three years and

 - have fewer than 6 inquiries on your credit report in the last 6 months, not including any inquiries related to student loans, vehicle loans, or mortgages.

-Upstart also check how much debt you have in comparison to your income.
+Upstart also checks how much debt you have in comparison to your income.

 Exisiting Upstart borrowers must (i) have made on-time payments for your 6 previous consecutive payments, with no failed payments, (ii) have no more than one outstanding loan in the Upstart Loan Program at the time of application, and (iii) have no more than $50,000 of total principal outstanding at the time the loan originates.
 If you have finished paying off an existing loan and made on-time monthly payments for the 6 previous consecutive months, you are able to apply for a second loan after your most recent payment is cleared (14 days from the payment date).
 If you have finished paying off an existing loan and any of the 6 most recent monthly payments were not on time or you paid off the loan before reaching 6 monthly payments, there is a 60-day, cooling-off period before reapplying.